• Target level of study

 Further studies

-The TEE degree offers 3 courses with different outcomes.
-While the GPTP pathway offers professional integration after 3 years of higher education, the natural outlets for the STEE and CME-SVT pathways are to pursue studies in masters programs.
+The TEE bachelor's degree offers 3 different career paths.
+While the GPTP pathway offers professional integration at bac+3, the natural outlets for the STEE and CME-SVT pathways are further studies in masters programs.

-The masters accessible via our license are the masters in Earth and Planetary Sciences (STPE), in Water Sciences, and in Teaching, Training and Education (MEEF).
-Other master's degrees are also available after this degree, such as the multidisciplinary master's degrees in Environmental Management, Energy, Paleontology, and Oceanography.
+Master's degrees in Earth and Planetary Sciences (STPE), Water Sciences, and Teaching, Training and Education (MEEF) are available via our bachelor's degree.
+Other master's degrees are also available on completion of this bachelor's degree, such as multidisciplinary masters in Environmental Management, Energy, Paleontology and Oceanography.

-At the end of these masters, students can enter the workforce or continue on to a doctorate at the University.
+On completion of these masters programs, students can enter the world of work or continue on to a doctorate at the University.

 Read more

-Various arrangements exist that allow students who wish to do so to spend a semester, a year, or an internship in a foreign university during their degree program, subject to the suitability of the teaching programs.
-An educational contract is signed with the partner university for this purpose.
-Several international programs established in partnership with the Faculty of Science allow students to carry out these mobilities under very good conditions.
+A variety of schemes enable students to spend a semester, a year or an internship at a foreign university during their degree course, subject to the suitability of the teaching programs.
+To this end, a teaching contract is signed with the partner university.
+A number of international programs set up in partnership with the Faculty of Science enable students to carry out these exchanges under excellent conditions.

 Read more